 Ep22: Hormonal Acne – Causes and Treatments

 Dermatology Weekly Flash Briefing – What causes hormonal acne?
 Hormonal acne is often treated with birth control, which is effective but has certain effects with long term use.
-In this flash briefing, Dr. Teo Wan Lin shares why you get hormonal acne, how oral contraceptives work to treat hormonal acne, and other alternative treatments.
+In this flash briefing, Dr. Teo Wan Lin shares why you get hormonal acne, how oral contraceptives work as hormonal acne treatment, and other alternative treatments.

 What is the difference between male and female skin?

 The differences between men and women is in the circulating amounts of sex hormones.
-The reason why male skin is coarser in texture and oilier than female skin, is because it is influenced by testosterone.
+The reason why male skin is coarser in texture and oilier than female skin, is because it is under the influence of testosterone.
 When a female undergoes menstruation, there is a drop in estrogen and progesterone levels just before one’s period starts.
 This can trigger off the oil glands to produce more sebum – which is an oil that lubricates the skin.
 Excess oil production results in increased comedone formation, or in layperson’s terms, clogged pores and acne breakouts.

 What causes hormonal acne?